 - Baby’s bone marrow is now starting to produce the red blood cells.
 (Prior to this, the spleen produced the red blood cells.)

 Week 30 Pregnancy: Pelvic Pressure

 Within 2 to 4 weeks of your due date, the baby will settle deeper into your pelvis to get ready for birth.
 This is known as the baby dropping, or lightening.
 The weight of the baby often puts extra pressure on the pelvis, bladder, and hips.
-You might experience swelling in your legs, uncomfortable pelvic pressure, or the feeling that you have to pee all the time.
+Because of your baby sitting lower in your pelvis, you might experience swelling in your legs, uncomfortable pelvic pressure, or the feeling that you have to pee all the time.

 While the best way to ease the discomfort of pelvic pressure is to stay off your feet, this is rarely possible for most women.
 Pregnancy support belts are a great option to help brace some of baby’s weight.
 If you feel throbbing pressure in your perineum (vulva and vaginal area), consider a perineal support belt like the V2 supporter.

 During pregnancy, women often retain extra fluid.
 You not only have an increased volume of blood, but your tissues tend to retain more fluid as well.
 This swelling may be especially evident in your face seeming a little puffier (because it’s easier to notice in the fine details of your face,) your fingers (because you may notice things like rings not fitting anymore,) or in your feet, ankles, or lower legs (because fluid tends to pool in the lower extremities when you’re on your feet a lot.)